gaigenticai/RegulensAI/.augment/rules/rules.md

 Support local and remote LLMs.
 Claude, GPT-4, Mistral, Ollama, LM Studio — all must be switchable with no code change.

-Token cost tracking per run.
-Each agent_run entry in Storage in supabase (cloud and local based on env toggle) (Dockerized) should store estimated tokens and cost.
-Include soft quota alerts.

 Chunking and context size detection.
 Use token-length-aware logic when reading large CSVs, PDFs, or long conversations.